 Dependency on the providers

 If an organization uses a third-party JIT system, there’s always a risk of being cornered into becoming heavily dependent on the service provider.
 This can affect your organization in various ways that would be hard to expect.
 For instance, if a vulnerability is found in the system, and the provider doesn’t inform its clients about it, the organization could be protected under a false impression of security.
-The potential solution could be to do a lot of background research before sticking with any particular solution.
+The potential solution could be to conduct thorough background research before sticking with any particular solution.

 Requires some internal reorganization